DFINITY-Education/blockchain-and-cryptocurrency/module-3.md

 #### `vendor/motoko-token`

 This is where the ERC-20 style token that we discussed in Module 2 is implemented.
-Make sure you have a clear understanding of how this Token operates, discusses in Module 2, before proceeding with this activity.
+Make sure you have a clear understanding of how this Token operates, discussed in Module 2, before proceeding with this activity.
 You will call several of the Token's methods in this activity.

 **Big Idea:** One method that is especially important for this module is `approve`, which allows the given `spender` to spend `amount` tokens on behalf of the function caller.
 In order for two users to open a payment channel with each other, they first must `approve` the payment channel canister to "spend" tokens on their behalf.
 Checking that users have done this before opening up a new channel in something that you must verify in the `setup()` method.

 #### `Main.mo`

 `paymentChannels` is a hash map that stores all of the open payment channels.
 We identify a payment channel between two users via a `hash` derived from their user IDs (implemented by `genKey()`).
-Note that any pair of two unique users can only have one open payment channel with each other, but they may have any many open channels as desired with other distinct users.
+Note that any pair of two unique users can only have one open payment channel with each other, but they may have as many open channels as desired with other distinct users.

 `genKey()` accepts two users and creates a `hash` from their user IDs.
 Make sure you understand how we ensure that invoking this method always returns the same hash for two users regardless of which is the `party` and the `counterparty` (i.e. `genKey(Alice, Bob) == genKey(Bob, Alice)`).